Sharkstopper/Analytics/machinelearning/README.md

 After giving your experiment a name, you enter an input SPL mode where you can `Enter a search`.
 The search resiembles the SPL examples from above.
 The last line in the SPL is usally a **| table** command outputing fields used as input into a particular machine learning **Algorithm**.
 An optional Preprocessing Steps window is availiable for standard data preparations activities such as Standard Scaler, Field Selector, PCA among others.

+See image below.

-At this point,  a Splunk user is presented with four selectable menu fields: 1. `Algorithm`,  a drop-down list of pre-populated choices, 2. `Field to predict`, a drop down list of fields from the SPL **| table** command above , 3. `Fields to use for predicting`,  a choice of *one* to *all* the remaining fields from the *table* command, and lastly 4. `Split for training / test: nn/nn`, a slider which splits the dataset up into a training and test set of data.
+At this point,  a Splunk user is presented with four selectable menu fields: 1. `Algorithm`,  a drop-down list of pre-populated choices, 2. `Field to predict`, a drop down list of fields from the SPL **| table** command above , 3. `Fields to use for predicting`,  a choice of *one* to *all* the remaining fields from the **| table** command, and lastly 4. `Split for training / test: nn/nn`, a slider which splits the dataset up into a training and test set of data.

 ![Experiments Input Dashboard](/source/images/HyperparameterCapture.png)